kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.en-gb.md

 Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated [Discord](https://discord.gg/ovhcloud) channel.

 Join our [community of users](/links/community).

+<sup>1</sup>: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc.